Nikhub7-dotcom/ReWear/README.md

 # 🌱 EcoThrift 👕

-> An AI-powered circular fashion marketplace that evaluates garments, predicts fair resale pricing, and recommends sustainable next steps.
+> An AI-powered circular fashion marketplace that evaluates garments, predicts fair resale pricing, recommends sustainable next steps, and processes listings in real-time using Pathway streaming architecture.

+---

+## 💡 Idea in Brief

+EcoThrift is built to reduce textile waste by transforming second-hand clothing resale into a structured, AI-driven circular economy system.
+Instead of allowing arbitrary pricing and unstructured resale, EcoThrift evaluates garments using AI, streams them through a real-time pricing pipeline powered by Pathway, enforces affordable resale pricing (₹50–₹900), and calculates measurable sustainability impact.
+The goal is to ensure every garment is intelligently evaluated and redirected toward its most sustainable next life.

 ---